Golf Tutorials

 • Umbrella: A golf-specific umbrella is larger and more wind-resistant than a standard one.
 It’s useful for keeping you and your clubs dry between shots.

-• Waterproof Shoes: This is a game-changer.
-Squishy, wet socks are distracting and uncomfortable.
-Most modern golf shoes offer some level of waterproofing, but for regular wet-weather play, a purpose-built waterproof shoe is fantastic.
+• Waterproof Shoes: Most modern golf shoes offer some level of waterproofing, but for regular wet-weather play, a purpose-built waterproof shoe is fantastic.

 For Sun and Heat

 A long round under a hot sun can drain your energy and affect your focus.
-Protecting yourself is not only smart for health reasons as it is a proven way to improve your endurance performance on ourse.
+Protecting yourself is not only smart for health reasons but also a proven way to improve your endurance and performance on course.

 • Sunscreen: Apply it before you leave home and reapply during the round.
 Don’t forget your ears and the back of your neck.